Corporate website of Orient Corporation

 To ensure the Board of Directors, the core of corporate governance, fulfills roles and responsibilities appropriately, the Company evaluates and analyzes the board effectiveness annually with the support of third-party external professionals, makes improvement based on the results, and thereby works on enhancing the board effectiveness further.

-1. Evaluations of Board Effectiveness in the Fiscal Year Ending March 31, 2024
+1. Evaluations of Board Effectiveness in the Fiscal Year 2024

 • (1)Implementation process